Can Headaches Be Caused by Heart Problems? Find Out Now

 Indirect effect on Headaches:

-Managing LVAD effectively
+Managing LVAD effectively:

-Final Remarks
+Final Remarks:

 Headaches can sometimes be linked to heart problems, particularly a type called cardiac cephalgia.
 This happens when the heart doesn't pump blood well, leading to reduced blood flow to the brain and causing headache pain.
 While headaches are common and not always a big concern, it’s essential to pay attention if they happen often or suddenly, especially if you have heart issues.
-If you’re dealing with heart failure, devices like LVADs can help improve blood flow, which may also help reduce headaches.
+If you are dealing with heart failure, devices like LVADs can help improve blood flow, which may also help reduce headaches.

 Prev post